ninjaaron/replacing-bash-scripting-with-python/README.rst

 ====================================

-If I didn't cover something you want to know about or you find another problem, please open an issue on github_!
+If I didn't cover something you want to know about or you find another problem, please open an issue on github_.

 .. _github:
   https://github.com/ninjaaron/replacing-bash-scripting-with-python